dkilcy/saltstack-base/README.md

 mkdir /etc/salt/master.d
 ```

 3. Create a YAML file to hold the customized Salt configuration.
-Execute `vi /etc/salt/master.d/99-salt-envs.conf` and add the following to the new file:
+As root user, execute `vi /etc/salt/master.d/99-salt-envs.conf` and add the following to the new file:

  ```yaml
 file_roots: